ascgliding/flights310/README_USER.rst

 ===============

 At takeoff, select the flight and press the first of the three a/c icons on the bottom.
 This will record the current time as the takeoff time.
 If you want to change the time then click on the time and you can change it.
-Do not forget to press the "TICK".
-Pressing the a/c icons does NOT update the database.
-It merely sets the time.
-You must press the tick to record the time.

 Similarly, when the tug lands, press the yellow landing a/c icon.
 This will record tug down for that flight.
 Once a takeoff has occurred the main screen listing the flights for the day will show the current a/c under tow